Olympus E-1 versus Sony A7S

 With 12MP, the A7S offers a higher resolution than the E-1 (4.9MP), but the A7S nevertheless has larger individual pixels (pixel pitch of 8.45μm versus 6.78μm for the E-1) due to its larger sensor.
 Moreover, the A7S is a much more recent model (by 10 years and 9 months) than the E-1, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixel-units.

 For most cameras, data on sensor performance has been reported by DXO Mark.
-This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

-|Sony A7S (⇒ lft)||Full Frame||12.0||4240||2832||1080/60p||23.9||13.2||3702||87|
+|Sony A7S«||Full Frame||12.0||4240||2832||1080/60p||23.9||13.2||3702||87|

 Many modern cameras cannot only take still pictures, but also record videos.
 The A7S indeed provides for movie recording, while the E-1 does not.
 The highest resolution format that the A7S can use is 1080/60p.

-|Sony A7S (⇒ lft)||2400||no||3.0||1229||tilting||no||8000||5.0||no||no|
+|Sony A7S II« »||2400||n||3.0||1229||tilting||n||8000||5.0||n||Y|

-Both the E-1 and the A7S have been discontinued, but can regularly be found used on ebay.
+Both the E-1 and the A7S have been discontinued, but can regularly be found used on eBay.
 The E-1 was replaced by the Olympus E-3, while the A7S was followed by the Sony A7S II.

 Arguments in favor of the Olympus E-1: